lxschwalb/Genny/README.md

 # Making Music:

-The 1st, 7th and 8th column permanently have the same function, while the rest of the buttons' functions vary depending on the selected page.
+The 1st, 7th and 8th columns permanently have the same function, while the rest of the buttons' functions vary depending on the selected page.

 |beat3||||||instr3|play|
 |-|-|-|-|-|-|-|-|